 Want to be a freezer cooking boss, too?

-Here’s the Ultimate Aldi Freezer Cooking Plan to make 80 meals in 2 hours.
+The Ultimate Aldi Freezer Cooking Plan – 80 Meals in 2 Hours

 I made everything into 2 person servings for us, but you can make more or less, depending on your family size.

 5 containers of Chili (2 servings each)